Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Example

-For getting the names and positions of players, request `GET /players`:
+For getting the names, positions and dimensions of players, request `GET /players`:

 ```json
 [